Maryland Route 200: Route description

 MD 200 begins at a trumpet interchange with MD 200A (Metro Access Road), which heads south to provide access to Shady Grove Road and the Shady Grove station serving Washington Metro's Red Line, near Gaithersburg in Montgomery County; west of this interchange the freeway continues as I-370 toward MD 355 and I-270.
 Several new ramps and collector-distributor roads were built between this interchange and MD 355.
 MD 200 continues northeast from there as a six-lane freeway through Redland Station, turning east to pass over Shady Grove Road, and then under Redland Road, paralleling Mill Creek.
 This is the location of the eastbound toll gantry.
-MD 200 shortly curves to the east on the approach to the six-lane overpass for Olde Mill Run, which was built wide enough for a fourth lane in the eastbound direction.
-The Olde Mill Run overpass is the only section of MD 200 with full 12 ft shoulders on each side.
+MD 200 shortly curves to the east on the approach to the six-lane overpass for Olde Mill Run, which was built as a 600 ft cut-and-cover tunnel to reduce the impact on the Winters Run neighborhood.
+The Olde Mill Run overpass is the only section of MD 200 with full 12 ft shoulders on each side and right-of-way for a future fourth lane in the eastbound direction.
 After the overpass, MD 200 turns southeast, passing over Rock Creek and the Upper Rock Creek Trail and under Needwood Road, before turning sharply back to the east as it passes under MD 115 (Muncaster Mill Road).
 The route, now running slightly to the southeast, begins the approach to MD 97 (Georgia Avenue).